Thursday, June 24, 2021

 Finke’s chart used nominal U.S. stock returns rather than real (inflation-adjusted) returns, but they show the same thing: an apparently close relationship between the CAPE and U.S. stock returns over the subsequent decade.
 Given the current CAPE, stock returns appear to be predictable to within +/- 3% per year.
 That would be amazingly accurate if true.

 Based on this chart and the fact that the CAPE is currently 37, we’d expect the average annual stock return in the next 10 years to be between inflation minus 4% and inflation plus 1.5%.
 If true, this would clearly mean it makes sense to sell stocks.
-De Goey made his position clear in an article titled Get Out!.
+De Goey made his position clear in an article titled Get Out! that thankfully is no longer available online.

 Sadly, there are holes in this story.
 Nobel Prize winner Shiller invented the CAPE, but he isn’t involved with Finke’s paper, despite De Goey’s implication when he defended Finke’s chart saying “Oh, and the guy who came up with the concept has a Nobel Prize.”